zenml-io/zenml/docs/book/component-gallery/model-registries/mlflow.md

 ## When would you want to use it?

-[MLflow Model Registry](https://mlflow.org/docs/latest/model-registry.html)) is a powerful tool that you would typically use in the expirementing, QA and production phase to manage and track machine learning model versions.
+[MLflow Model Registry](https://mlflow.org/docs/latest/model-registry.html)) is a powerful tool that you would typically use in the experimenting, QA and production phase to manage and track machine learning model versions.
 It is designed to help teams collaborate on model development and deployment, and keep track of which models are being used in which environments.
 With MLflow Model